xaviervia/tessellation/README.md

 )((x) => x)
 ```

-Two important things to notice here:
+Note that:

-1. To get an actual reducer out of a HOR, you need to call it with another reducer.
-The simplest possible reducer is the _identity function_: that is, the function that returns whatever argument it gets.
+1. Keep in mind that to get an actual reducer out of a HOR, you need to call it with another reducer.
+The simplest possible reducer is the **identity function**––that is, the function that returns whatever argument it gets.
 Think about it: a reducer that gets a state and returns that same state is still a reducer.

-  We could build the composition with a real reducer instead of using _identity_, but that would break the symmetry of the whole thing, since one of the parts of the application will not be a HOR.
+  We could build the composition with an useful reducer instead of using identity, but that would break the symmetry of the whole thing, since one of the parts of the application will not be a HOR.

 2. Since the `undoable` HOR intercepts the result of the other reducers, it needs to be the last element of the composition.
 Otherwise it would only operate on the identity function.
 Remember: `compose` works from right to left, so the above expression translates to: